 National Weather Service United States Department of Commerce

 The smoke may dim the sun and create colorful sunrises and sunsets.
-Where the smoke is the thickest, it is reaching the surface at times, slightly reducing visibilities, and creating a campfire smell.
+Where the smoke is the thickest, it is reaching the surface at times, slightly reducing visibilities, and creating a burning or campfire smell.
 The smoke will also create air quality issues at times, mainly for sensitive groups.
 See the links below for more information.
 Please see the links below for more information.

 Real-Time Satellite Imagery Animation (May take a moment to load)